jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/index.md

 Upon completion of this exercise, you will be able to:

-- **Install OpenShift on vSphere** : Deploy an OpenShift cluster using IPI, which automates the installation process from scratch.
+- *Install OpenShift on vSphere[^1]* : Deploy an OpenShift cluster using IPI, which automates the installation process from scratch.
-- **Configure Identity Provider for htpasswd Authentication** : Set up identity provider authentication for your OpenShift cluster using htpasswd.
+- *Configure Identity Provider for htpasswd Authentication* : Set up identity provider authentication for your OpenShift cluster using htpasswd.
-- **Install Red Hat OpenShift Data Foundation (ODF)** : Deploy ODF, a software-defined storage solution that supports both read-write many (RWX) and read-write once (RWO) storage classes.
+- *Install Red Hat OpenShift Data Foundation (ODF)* : Deploy ODF, a software-defined storage solution that supports both read-write many (RWX) and read-write once (RWO) storage classes.
-- **Configure ODF Storage for Internal Image Registry** : Configure ODF to provide persistent storage for your internal image registry.
+- *Configure ODF Storage for Internal Image Registry* : Configure ODF to provide persistent storage for your internal image registry.

+[^1]: Collective term for VMware's cloud computing virtualization platform which includes vCenter, ESXi and more.
+The term is also used in the official OpenShift documentation from Red Hat.

 ## Scenario